 Yes, getting cash from an ATM could get you the best conversion rate.
 However, cash withdrawals come with cash advance fees and a high APR if you’re using a credit card.

 Consider getting a debit card to avoid cash advance fees and an APR.

 No, but you could use a rideshare app such as Uber and pay with your credit card through the app.

 Chip and PIN cards are commonly used in Ghana.
 To avoid any surprises when using your card, ask for a four-digit PIN from your bank before departing.

 Credit cards are widely accepted throughout Ghana, especially at large hotels and restaurants.
 Visa cards have wider acceptance, followed by Mastercard and American Express.

 If you decide to use your card for purchases, consider a credit card without foreign transaction fees and always decline to pay in US dollars if offered.
 That way you’ll save money on fees.

-Bringing a debit card could be a solid choice if you intend to make cash withdrawals as they don’t have cash advance fees or an APR.
+Take a debit card as a solid choice if you intend to make cash withdrawals as they don’t have cash advance fees or an APR.

 Frequently asked questions